Transport in Milan: Cycling

 The city's mostly flat topography favors cycling.
 The cycle routes network is still limited, but is being constantly expanded.
 Milan was also one of the first Italian cities to activate a bike sharing system.

 Airports

 Milan's airport system is the second busiest in Italy, after that of Rome.
 The city is served by three major airports: Malpensa Airport, the biggest in northern Italy; Linate Airport, located near the city centre and mainly used for domestic traffic; and Orio al Serio Airport, located in the neighbouring city of Bergamo, used mainly by low-cost airlines.
 Combined, these three airports transported a total of 43 million passengers in 2017.
 Milano Bresso, operated by Aero Club Milano, is a minor general aviation airport.

 The three major airports are connected by bus to the city center.
-In addition, Malpensa has a direct rail connection to central railway stations in Milan (notably Centrale and Cadorna) via the Malpensa Express service.
-Upon completion of Metro line 4, Linate airport will also gain a fixed rail connection to Milan city center and the city's south-western districts.
+In addition, Malpensa has a direct rail connection to central railway stations in Milan (notably Centrale, Garibaldi and Cadorna) via the Malpensa Express service.
+Thanks to Metro line 4, Linate airport also gained a fixed rail connection to Milan city center and will reach the city's south-western districts once the line is finished.
+Orio al Serio airport will instead be connected to the nearby city of Bergamo via a railway line that is projected to be finished by 2026; from Bergamo main station, trains will be able to reach the stations of Milano Centrale in less than an hour and Milano Porta Garibaldi.